Peacem4kr/file2prompt/README.md

 ---

 ## Example Use Case: Grocery List Data Analysis with File2prompt
-I use this integration to analyze my grocery and to-do behavior by automatically logging items added to my shopping list and then processing that data with AI via File2prompt.
+I use this integration to analyze my grocery purchasing behavior by automatically logging items added to my shopping list and then processing that data with AI via File2prompt.
+The idea is that my LLM can suggest products that i could have missed on my grocery list.

 Let's continue the setup for this.

+For this, i use the File integration as this allows me to save data into a file with timestamp very easy, an Automation will be created that triggers on my shopping list and adds the items to the file.

 ### Step 1: Install the File Integration